 Gay Church is a website dedicated to ministering to the gay and lesbian Christian community (GLBT) and friends.
 The site features a "gay and lesbian welcoming Christian church directory" searchable by state.

 The churches listed below may not reflect the totality of local, LGBTQ+ friendly churches.
-Please contact Shelly Raube, LGBTQ+ Liaison & Coordinator, at email@example.com if you are a leader or member of a congregation that would like to be included in this resource.
+Please contact one of our LGBTQ+ Liaisons & Coordinators, Shelly Raube (email@example.com) or Pam Ross McClain (firstname.lastname@example.org), if you are a leader or member of a congregation that would like to be included in this resource.

 First Congregational Church of Saginaw